osg-htc/docs/docs/other/troubleshooting-gratia.md

 Did the site name change?
 -------------------------

 Was the site previously reporting data, but the site name (not host name, but site name) changed?
-When the site name changes, you need to ask the Gratia operations team to update the name of your site at the GRACC collector.
+When the site name changes, you need to ask the GRACC operations team to update the name of your site at the GRACC collector.
 To do this:

-1. Open a ticket at [the GOC ticket web page](https://ticket.grid.iu.edu/goc/submit)
+1. Open a ticket at [the GOC ticket web page](https://ticket.opensciencegrid.org/submit)
-2. Select "Software or Service"
+1. Select "Software or Service"
-3. Select "GRACC Operations"
+1. Select "GRACC Operations"
-4. Type a friendly email that asks the GRACC team to change your site name at the collector.
+1. Type a friendly email that asks the GRACC team to change your site name at the collector.
 Make sure to tell them the old name and the new name.
+Below is an example email:

+        Hello GRACC Team,

+        Please change the site name of my site from <Insert Old Name> to <Insert New Name>.

+        Thanks, ...

  Is a site reporting data?
 --------------------------